uncbiag/shapmagn/README.md

-## Shapmagn
+## Shapmagn (ShapeMagnet)

-This is the repository for the paper "Accurate Point Cloud Registration with Robust Optimal Transport".

 The repository provides a general framework for point cloud/mesh registration, supporting both optimization- and learning-based registration approaches.
 It also provides a general framework for deep prediction tasks, e.g. for 3D landmark detection.

+If you find Shapmagn is helpful, please cite

+Accurate Point Cloud Registration with Robust Optimal Transport [[link]](https://arxiv.org/abs/2111.00648)\
+Zhengyang Shen*, Jean Feydy*, Peirong Liu, Ariel Hernán Curiale, Ruben San Jose Estepar, Raul San Jose Estepar, Marc Niethammer,  NeurIPS 2021.

 ### PVT1010 Dataset
-We are in the process of preparing the PVT1010 dataset and plan to release it in late November.
+We are in the process of preparing the PVT1010 dataset and plan to release it in mid December.

 <em>The PVT1010 dataset includes 1,010 pairs of high resolution inhale/exhale lung vascular trees extracted from 3D computed tomography (CT) images.<em>